alexeagleson/monorepo-example/README.md

 dist/
 ```

-_(If you're using VS Code you'll see the folder names in the side bar go grey as soon as you sae the file, so you know it worked)_
+_(If you're using VS Code you'll see the folder names in the side bar go grey as soon as you save the file, so you know it worked)_

 Verify your monorepo and workspaces are setup properly by running (from the root folder):